jessepeterson/margarita/README.md

     python run.py runserver

 This will launch a Flask web server hosting the project.
-Visit the web page at the listened address, by default the host's IP address on port 8089.
-To change those defaults:
+By default, the server binds to 0.0.0.0:80

-    python run.py -p 5000 -b 192.168.1.2 -d
+    python run.py runserver -p 5000

-Which would listen on port 5000, bind to IP 192.168.1.2 (by default it listens on all interfaces and IP addresses), and enable debug mode.
+Which would listen on port 5000.
+To enable debug mode (stack traces printed to HTTP), pass DEBUG=True environment variable:

+    DEBUG=True python run.py runserver

+Additionally, passing the environment variable `LOCAL_DEBUG=True` will bind the server to 127.0.0.1:8000.

 **Note:** Margarita must have permission to the reposado repository in order to effect any changes.
-This may mean you need to run margarita as a different user:
+This may mean you need to run margarita as a different user.
+On Linux hosts, you will need to run as root to bind to a port <1000.
+Example running margarita as user `_www`:

-    sudo -u _www python margarita.py
+    sudo -u _www python run.py runserver

 Automatic Startup
 -----------------